Luxury Market in China: Why Luxury Brands Should Start Online?

 Luxury brands are looking for new ways to cope with the stress caused by the pandemic, which has made international travel difficult.
-To generate sales, dozens of luxury brands, including Gucci and Montblanc, have opened online stores in China.
+To generate luxury sales in the global luxury market, dozens of luxury brands, including Gucci and Montblanc, have opened online stores in China.

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Pablo Mauron, general manager of Digital Luxury Group China, said that eight years ago, it was not possible to sell luxury online.
 In the high-end market, “touch and service in-store” is more important than ever.
-He said Covid-19 has really helped accelerate a lot of things.
+He said Covid-19 has really helped accelerate a lot of things and now in 2023, China luxury market is 100% present online.

-Wechat, China’s most popular social networking platform, has also contributed to the digitalization of luxury brands in China.
+Wechat, China’s most popular social networking platform, has also contributed to the digitalization of luxury brands in China, with the help of its mini-programs.
 In 2019, the gross value of goods sold exceeded 800 billion yuan.
 Between January and August, there was an 11.5% increase in digitalization.

-RED Mall is also known in China as Xiaohongshu, where it shares a name and a social media account.
+RED Mall, also known in China as Xiaohongshu, where shares a name and a social media account.
 It is the most trusted platform for cosmetics shopping and network sharing.
 More than 30 luxury brands have joined RED Mall.
-Many of them have also organized live streaming events to give more Chinese consumers the opportunity to meet the brand.
+Many of them have also organized live-streaming events to give more Chinese consumers the opportunity to meet the brand.

-If a brand is new to the Chinese online market, they should choose digital channels with the built-in infrastructure.
+If a brand is new to the Chinese online market, it should choose digital channels with built-in infrastructure.
 This will allow them to enter the market quickly and easily.
 It should choose between Tmall, JD.com, and a smaller national company like Pinduoduo.
 WeChat may also be an option.

 Tmall is the market leader for luxury goods and services in China due to its size, recent acquisitions, and strong brand.
 Alexander Wang, Prada, and Cartier have opened official Tmall stores in recent months, while Bulgari has announced that it will open one soon.
 These brands have been added to the already impressive list of brands on Tmall.
 The platform’s recent move to live streaming means it will be an ideal partner for many multinationals.